SouravD-Me/KTrain-BERT-for-Hate-Speech-Detection-FIRE-2021-/README.md

 # Probabilistic Impact Score Generation using Ktrain-BERT to Identify Hate Words from Twitter Discussions

-This repository contains the source code for experimentation and the public dataset (train and test) of the Hate Speech and Offensive Content Identification in English and Indo-Aryan Languages from 13th meeting of Forum for Information Retrieval Evaluation (FIRE 2021).
+This repository contains the source code for experimentation and the public dataset (train and test) of the Hate Speech and Offensive Content Identification in English and Indo-Aryan Languages from the 13th meeting of the Forum for Information Retrieval Evaluation (FIRE 2021).

 ***